Legal Translation of Export Documents

 Don’t Overlook the Packaging When Delivering Foreign Language Translated Documents

-One issue often overlooked is product labeling and packaging as it applies to export control law.
-Most countries have very particular regulations pertaining to product labeling and packaging - including the specifications of directions and user manuals.
+One issue often overlooked is legal translation of product labeling and packaging to comply with export control law.
+Most countries have very particular regulations pertaining to product labeling and packaging – including the specifications of directions and user manuals.
 Although a product itself may satisfy all export control requirements, if its packaging or labeling does not comply with all relevant regulations, then the product will be denied by the export control authorities.

 Thus, when preparing a product for export, one must always consider its ‘supplementary features’ (i.e., packaging, warranties, service agreements, claims, instruction and user manuals, etc.).
 Specific questions to ask include: